rubysolo/ffmpeg-wrapper/README.md

 * ffmpeg binary in your PATH

+## CUSTOM FFMPEG

+If you do not have an ffmpeg binary in your path, you can set the FFMPEG environment variable to the full path to ffmpeg:

+    export FFMPEG=/opt/custom/bin/ffmpeg

 ## INCLUDED UTILITIES

 * resync : shift the audio track of a movie file forward or backward